-This can be your way to promote the urban cycling lifestyle to your teens and at the same time enjoy picturesque sceneries along the way from a slower perspective, not to mention the given low landscape of Charleston and the dedicated bike lanes that present a good start for your teens to start the healthy lifestyle.
+This can be your way to promote the urban cycling lifestyle to your teens.
+Furthermore, they can enjoy picturesque sceneries along the way from a slower perspective, not to mention the given low landscape of Charleston and the dedicated bike lanes that present a good start for your teens to start a healthy lifestyle.

 17. Haunted Bar Crawl and Tarot Reading

 If your teens are into supernatural things, they are lucky they are in Charleston!
 The Holy City is famous for its 350 years of ghostly tales and graveyard stories.
 The backward is your teens may perceive other ghost tours are too ordinary.